History of African Americans in Chicago: Recent decline

 Many Blacks leaving Chicago are now moving to outlying suburbs, primarily to the south and west of the city in Cook County, or to the east in Northwest Indiana.
-Indeed, while Chicago lost more than 260,000 Black residents from 2000-2020, the surrounding suburbs gained about 125,000.
+Indeed, while Chicago lost more than 260,000 Black residents from 2000 to 2020, the surrounding suburbs gained about 125,000.
 Other Black Chicagoans are participating in a "Reverse Great Migration" in search of greater economic opportunities in the U.S. South, including cities such as Atlanta, Charlotte, Dallas, Houston, and San Antonio.
-From 2000-2017, the Chicago Federal Reserve found that the largest number of Black households exiting the city had incomes under $35,000, although those with middle incomes (defined as $35,000 - $75,000) constituted 40% of leavers.
+From 2000 to 2017, the Chicago Federal Reserve found that the largest number of Black households exiting the city had incomes under $35,000, although those with middle incomes (defined as $35,000 - $75,000) constituted 40% of leavers.
 Black households making at least $100,000, meanwhile, increased modestly during the period.
 The exodus has been particularly acute in majority-Black neighborhoods: only 35% of predominantly-Black, middle-income census tracts stayed that way in 2017, while 63% fell to low- or moderate-income.

-In recent years, the City has adopted measures to try to curtail Black population loss.
+In recent years, the city has adopted measures to try to curtail Black population loss.
 In 2019, for example, then-mayor Lori Lightfoot announced the Invest South/West initiative to bring $750 million into 10 underserved communities.
 Other redevelopment efforts have focused along the southern lakefront, with the Obama Presidential Center construction bringing jobs - but also potentially gentrification - to the Woodlawn neighborhood.
 And, bucking the trend of Black population declines, communities along the southern lakefront including Bronzeville, Hyde Park, Woodlawn, and South Shore all recorded population gains between 2010 and 2020, with a significant portion of the influx driven by college-educated Black residents.
 Notably in Bronzeville, demographers found two of just 193 census tracts nationally that achieved a significant decrease in poverty with minimal displacement of existing populations between 2010 and 2015 - attributed in large part to the abundance of vacant lots which have created opportunities for new construction.
 This area holds potential for continued future growth even as the Black population of the city as a whole continues to decline.

 The influx of Black families in the Chicago suburbs has largely mirrored their spatial distribution in the city, with the majority of predominantly-Black suburbs located to the south and west of Chicago.
 While a smaller share of the Black population than communities in Atlanta or Washington, there is a noticeable Black middle class presence in the south suburbs of Cook County.
-A report from the National Association of Real Estate Brokers (NAREB) indicated that between 2012-2016, 5 of the top 10 municipalities nationwide (with at least 500 Black households) registering the highest Black homeownership rates were Chicago suburbs - including Olympia Fields (98%), South Holland (85%), Flossmoor (83%), Matteson (80%), and Lynwood (80%).
+A report from the National Association of Real Estate Brokers (NAREB) indicated that between 2012 and 2016, 5 of the top 10 municipalities nationwide (with at least 500 Black households) registering the highest Black homeownership rates were Chicago suburbs - including Olympia Fields (98%), South Holland (85%), Flossmoor (83%), Matteson (80%), and Lynwood (80%).
 The report notes that the majority of these suburbs were majority-White as recently as 1990.